hmcts/terraform-module-vnet-peering/README.md

 purpose

-a module to allow peering of vnets
+a module to allow peering of two vnets